 Looking to the right, I saw no traffic approaching from Nine Elms Lane.
 I pushed down on the throttle.
 With the engine roaring but barely making a sound, I pulled down on the handbrake and sent the car in the new direction, again in the wrong lane.

 We started driving down Nine Elms Lane.
 To our right was the apartment complex.
 In front of us was the river, which this road snaked alongside.
 The car momentarily shook as it straightened.
 Vehicles were coming in our direction.
-Evasively, I drew over the verge and onto the left side of the road but had to slow the speed as we neared other cars.
+Evasively, I drew over the verge and onto the left side of the road, but I had to slow down as we neared other cars.

 Looking in the rear mirror, I saw that the drone had circled and tailed us.
 It recommenced a barrage of bullets that smashed against the vehicle’s surface, the sound muffled by the thickness of the windows.